SEMICeu/Taxonomy/Entity_Legal_Form/README.md

 ### Analysis of the GLEIF Entity Legal Forms

 #### Format
-The GLEIF Entity Legal Forms are provided in 3 formats: PDF, Excel and CSV.
+The GLEIF Entity Legal Forms are provided in 3 file formats: PDF, Excel and CSV.

 In order to perform a transformation, a structured format is preferred, therefore the choice is between Excel and CSV.